Narotam-Mishra/nextjs-14_learning_new/ReadMe.txt

 # In our example we will delete a comment by Id.

 # 'delete' method will receive 'request' & 'context' as parameters similar to patch method.

+## Lec 39 - URL Query Parameters (3:47)

+# consider an example where we want to filter array values (array of comments) based on specific query.

+# To handle 'query parameters' effectively we need the request parameter.

+# Until now we've been defining the request type as the standard 'request' API.
+However in context of Next.js the type we are actually dealing with is 'NextRequest' which we can import from 'next/server'.

+# The NextRequest object provides convenient methods for managing query methods for managing query parameters with ease.

+# query paramters in route handlers are often optional but they are incredibly useful for implementing search, sort and pagination functionalities.